 To make a donation, please visit Acres Virgin Giving Page and keep up to date with our progress and events through our blog and social media sites.Donate Now

-This is a beautiful, yet demanding four day trek in the Pyrenees, which will takes us from France over the high mountains into Spain.
+The trek was a beautiful, yet demanding four day hike in the Pyrenees, which took us from France over the high mountains into Spain.
 Our route was one of the toughest WW2 escape routes from occupied France.
-The trek is arduous and steep, taking us through spectacular scenery of cirques, rocky ridges, beech forests and mountain lakes and will be ranging from 13-19km per day!
+The trek was arduous and steep, taking us through spectacular scenery of cirques, rocky ridges, beech forests and mountain lakes and ranged from 13-19km per day!